Treefrog/Handbook/Manual/holidays.md

 > We take holidays when the government says we should.
 > And we additionally celebrate Frogness.

-The following statutory holidays are observed by the company:
+The following Ontario statutory holidays are observed by the company:

 - New Years Day (January 1st)
 - Family Day (Third Monday in February)